 - Soil Nutrition

-I. Soil Type
+I. Soil Types

-How do you find out how much sand, silt, or clay is in your soil?
+So, how do you find out how much sand, silt, or clay is in your soil?

 - The simplest and most generic method is the feel test; rub a moist sample of soil between your fingers.
 Sand will feel gritty, silt smooth, and clay sticky.